-This command returns the percentage progress of the background copy of a Metro Mirror relationship.
+This command displays the progress of the background copy of a Metro Mirror or Global Mirror relationship as a percentage.

-- CMMVC5786E The action failed because the cluster is not in a stable state. - CMMVC5804E The action failed because an entity that was specified in the command does not exist.
+- CMMVC5786E The action failed because the cluster is not in a stable state. - CMMVC5804E The action failed because an entity that was specified in the command does not exist. - CMMVC6252E The command failed authorization because the session SSH key is wrong or was deleted.